IamGianluca/memory/README.md

 ### Memory

-`memory` is a personal Retrieval Augmented Generation tool.
+`memory` is a personal Retrieval Augmented Generation (RAG) tool.
 It is very much a pet project to learn more about RAG systems.

 ### How to use

 ### How to contribute

-This is really a pet project to learn LlamaIndex, so I'm not expecting anyone to be seriously interested in contributing.
-That said, if you are, please respect this naming convention to tag your commits:
+This is really a pet project, so I'm not expecting anyone to be seriously interested in contributing.
+That said, if you are, please follow this naming convention to tag your commits:

 * API relevant changes:
     * `feat`: Commits that adds a new feature